Start Date: July 8, 2017 Cause: Under Investigation Size: 18,430 acres Containment: 100% Personnel: 0

 Location: Santa Ynez Mountains south of Lake Cachuma

-The Burned Area Emergency Response (BAER) Team is evaluating the burned area watersheds to identify emergency treatments necessary to protect sensitive resources.
+The Burned Area Emergency Response (BAER) Team has evaluated the burned area watersheds and identified emergency treatments necessary to protect sensitive resources.

 Los Padres NF Closures: Information can be found at https://www.fs.usda.gov/alerts/lpnf/alerts-notices.

 Video Library: Learn more about the Fire and Fire-Related Topics

 Click here to watch a Video of Current Fire Conditions on the Whittier Fire, July 19th

 Click here to watch a Video of Structure Protection Measures taken at Cold Springs Tavern, July 16th